 - 5.9 On the basis of the SREP, the PRA will determine whether the arrangements implemented by a firm and the capital held by it provide sound management and adequate coverage of its risks.
 If necessary, the PRA will require the firm to take appropriate actions or steps at an early stage to address any future potential failure to meet its prudential regulatory requirements, or to prevent or mitigate the risk of business failure revealed by reverse stress testing.
 The PRA recognises that not every business failure is driven by lack of financial resources and will take this into account when reviewing a firm's reverse stress-test design and results. - 5.10 There are two main areas that the PRA considers when assessing a firm's capital adequacy under a SREP: (i) risks to the firm which are either not captured, or not fully captured, under the CRR (eg IRRBB and concentration risk); and (ii) risks to which the firm may become exposed over a forward-looking planning horizon (eg due to changes to the economic environment).
 The PRA refers to the first area as Pillar 2A and the second as Pillar 2B. - 5.11 To assess the capital adequacy of a firm under Pillar 2A, the PRA has developed capital methodologies.
 The methodologies are published in PRA Statement of Policy, 'The PRA's methodologies for setting Pillar 2 capital'. - 5.12 The PRA will set Pillar 2A capital requirements in light of both the calculations included in a firm's ICAAP and the results of the PRA's own Pillar 2A methodologies.
+In considering the level of capital that is necessary to capture risks to which the firm is or might be exposed, the PRA also takes into account the extent to which those risks are mitigated by macroprudential buffers.
 Setting a Pillar 2A capital requirement is subject to peer group reviews to ensure consistency of decisions across firms. - 5.12A For firms using the standardised approach (SA) for credit risk, the PRA will assess whether the capital held by them exceeds the amount necessary to ensure a sound management and coverage of their risks.
 To this end, the PRA will make an overall assessment of the adequacy of capital, taking into account the outcome of the application of the PRA's own Pillar 2A methodologies, the firm's ICAAP, business model, and whether the firm is considered relatively low-risk and well-managed.
-The PRA will also conduct a peer group review, including with those firms that use the IRB approach, by using the upper range of the credit risk IRB benchmarks which are set out in the Statement of Policy 'The PRA's methodologies for setting Pillar 2 capital'.41 - 5.12B Following this, the PRA will calculate the level of capital that is necessary, in addition to the capital the firm must hold to comply with the CRR (Pillar 1), to capture risks to which the firm is or might be exposed.
+The PRA will also conduct a peer group review, including with those firms that use the IRB approach, by using the upper range of the credit risk IRB benchmarks which are set out in the Statement of Policy 'The PRA's methodologies for setting Pillar 2 capital'.43 - 5.12B Following this, the PRA will calculate the level of capital that is necessary, in addition to the capital the firm must hold to comply with the CRR (Pillar 1), to capture risks to which the firm is or might be exposed.
 This may lead to the PRA adjusting the firm's Pillar 2A add-ons, as assessed in accordance with the PRA's own methodologies, downward, taking into consideration how firms' capital relates to the IRB benchmarks considered as part of the peer review.
-The comparison to the benchmarks is not mechanistic and will depend on the extent to which it reflects firm-specific risk profiles, considering for example differences in Pillar 2A credit concentration risk add-ons between firms using the SA and IRB models. - 5.12C For firms using IFRS 9, the PRA will also consider the extent to which expected credit losses, over a twelve month period, are covered by the Pillar 1 charge under the SA, to inform the setting of Pillar 2A capital requirements.
+The comparison to the benchmarks is not mechanistic and will depend on the extent to which it reflects firm-specific risk profiles, considering for example differences in Pillar 2A credit concentration risk add-ons between firms using the SA and IRB models.